 Now that we understand how to properly keep your motorcycle outside during the winter, let’s discuss what happens to a motorcycle when it’s kept outside during the winter without properly preparing it.

 Also, when the fluids are not topped off before winter, condensation and moisture will sneak into the empty spots and can potentially cause some rust.
-Moisture getting in the fluids will also cause the motorcycle to malfunctions when you go to start it up.
-The moisture will also “gunk” up the other fluids which can clog other parts of the motorcycle.
+Moisture getting in the fluids will also potentially cause the motorcycle to malfunctions when you go to start it up.

 What Happens To The Gaskets, Seals, And Tires During Improper Winter Storage